rackerlabs/rackspace-how-to/content/rackspace-email/create-a-private-label-webmail-site.md

 product_url: rackspace-email
 ---

-Private label webmail sites allow you to customize and secure the portal used by your users or customers to access their email.
+Private label webmail sites allow you to customize and to secure the portal used by your users or customers to access their email.

 ### Prerequisites